Thinkbox: Advertising and publishing

 In September 2010 Thinkbox launched its second TV advertising campaign, featuring a couple visiting a dogs' home to choose a dog to adopt.
 They encounter a dog called Harvey, played by Sykes, who has made a TV ad.
 Harvey turns on a TV behind him which plays out an ad showcasing his amazing skills such as playing chess, doing the school run, cooking, ironing, and cleaning windows.
 Harvey's ad ends with the line 'Every home needs a Harvey'.
 The soundtrack to the ad is Bachman-Turner Overdrive's 1974 classic You Ain't Seen Nothin' Yet.
 The ad ends with the lines 'Discover the power of TV advertising at www.thinkbox.tv' and 'Television: where brands get their breaks’.
 The ad featuring Harvey the dog was voted Ad of the Year by ITV viewers in December 2010.

 In May 2012 Thinkbox launched a second TV campaign featuring Harvey the dog.
 In this new ad, Harvey used emotional story-telling to change his owner's behaviour dramatically and persuade him not to throw away his best friend and constant companion, a stuffed toy called Rabbit.

 It opens at the moment that Harvey’s owner is about to put the well-worn, slobber-covered Rabbit in the bin while Harvey is apparently not around.
 Harvey suddenly appears and plays a TV ad telling the story of how he and Rabbit became friends and the scrapes they’ve got into together over the years.

 Thinkbox's third TV ad was in 2014 - "Harvey and Harmony" - and again featured Harvey the dog, this time telling the story of how he used the power of TV advertising to persuade his owner to let the love of his life come and live with them.
 This was the final Harvey ad and was followed by a new creative approach in 2016 with a TV ad called "The Broadcast" in which aliens suddenly appear on TV screens across the UK to announce they are coming to earth.
 Cue bedlam as the nation rushes to greet the.

 In 2019 Thinkbox hired a new creative agency - Mother London - after a competitive pitch.
-They created Thinkbox's latest TV ad - "Tooth Fairy" - which shows the transformative effect TV advertising has on a business.
-Only this is not your average business; it’s the Tooth Fairy’s business.
-The ad tells the story of the Tooth Fairy’s struggle to build her collections and deliveries business until her decision to advertise on TV takes it to a whole new level.
+They created their sixth TV ad - "Tooth Fairy" - which shows the transformative effect TV advertising has on a business.
+The ad tells the story of the Tooth Fairy’s struggle to build her collections and deliveries business until her decision to advertise on TV expands her business to a wider audience.

+In 2023, Thinkbox created their seventh ad; the second to be created by Mother London.
+Titled "Happily Ever After", it focuses on lawyer Michael Goose, who specialises in nursery rhyme themed cases, and whose law firm is greatly benefitted by advertising it on TV.

 Thinkbox's content team produce films on TV and TV advertising, many of which can be watched on its website.